tparchman/778_unix/text_processing/text_processing_tutorial.md

 We could write all of the ID lines to a separate file:

-    $ grep "^@" -c sample_passerina.fastq > idlines.txt
+    $ grep "^@" ample_passerina.fastq > idlines.txt

-We can cound the number of sequences:
+We can count the number of sequences in the file:

     $ grep "^@" -c sample_passerina.fastq